nffdiogosilva/subscription/README.md

 ## You can use the Visual Studio Code Remote Containers feature!

-To run the project inside a container, with Visual Studio Code just chose the option "Re-Open folder inside container".
+To run the project inside a container, with Visual Studio Code, just choose the option "Re-Open folder inside container".
 After that you can launch the tests in the DEBUG tab.

 # MIT License